grow-ai-like-a-child/Psychophysics/README.md

   Contains scripts that generate experimental parameters or condition files (e.g., lists of trials, conditions, etc.) for different variations of the Flanker and Stroop tasks.

 - **Final experiment image extraction/**:
-  Scripts like `Origin-flanker.py`, `Origin-stroop.py`, and `squared-flanker.py` handle the final organization or extraction of stimuli used in the experiments (e.g., resizing or cropping images, renaming files for standardization).
+  Scripts like `Origin_flanker.py`, `Origin_stroop.py`, and `squared_flanker.py` handle the final organization or extraction of stimuli used in the experiments (e.g., resizing or cropping images, renaming files for standardization).

 - **Image generator/**:
-  Scripts (`flanker-image-generator.py`, `Stroop-image-generator.py`, etc.) used to programmatically create the stimulus images (letters, shapes, numbers, colors, or any other visual stimuli required).
+  Scripts (`flanker_image_generator.py`, `Stroop_image_generator.py`, etc.) used to programmatically create the stimulus images (letters, shapes, numbers, colors, or any other visual stimuli required).

 - **Violin generator/**:
   Contains analysis and plotting scripts.
 This includes **violin plots**, which are a powerful way to visualize data distributions, along with summary statistics or other plot types (e.g., boxplots, bar charts).
-  - `Graph Summary.py` is an example script that can produce summary figures from the collected data.
+  - `Graph_Summary.py` is an example script that can produce summary figures from the collected data.

 ### 2. `Data/` Directory